 Here we examine how individuals vary in their resting metabolic rate (RMR) in relation to body size and temperature using an ectotherm model, the delicate skink (Lampropholis delicata).
-We take advantage of both function-valued and character state approaches to answer the following four questions to better understand whether metabolic plasticity has the capacity to undergo selection.
-(1) Do individuals consistently differ in their plastic responses to temperature (i.e. thermal reaction norms) over time?
+We take advantage of both function-valued and character state approaches to answer the following four questions to better understand whether metabolic plasticity has the capacity to undergo selection and the consequences of mass-scaling exponents when hierarchical variation is accounted for.
+More specifically, we ask (1) Do individuals consistently differ in their plastic responses to temperature (i.e. thermal reaction norms) over time?
 (2) What are the cross-environment correlations of metabolic rates between different temperatures?
 (3) Does the relationship between metabolism and body size change with temperature?
-(4) Does the relationship between metabolism and body size differ at the among- and within- individual level?
+(4) How does the relationship between metabolism and body size (i.e. mass-scaling exponents) change when variation at the among- and within- individual level is partitioned?

 Materials and Methods